tjgq/sane/README.md

 ## BUGS

 Very incomplete testing, due to the fact that I only have a single device to test with.
-Lots of room for improvement; see `TODO` for a partial list.
+Incomplete API coverage; refer to the bug tracker for the missing stuff.

 ## LICENSE